Seattle child support lawyer

 How long must child support be paid?

-Enforcing child support in Tacoma
+How is child support enforced in Seattle?

 Child support enforcement process